Fire World: Part Five

-David then explains that the tapestry depicts a battle that he thinks was actually frozen in time.
+David explains that the tapestry depicts a battle that he thinks was actually frozen in time.
 The dragon Gadzooks, who is also in tapestry with his pencil and pad, writes "sometimes" with his pencil and notepad.
 David says that Gadzooks basically froze the battle in a critical point when it apparently seemed to be swinging in the favour of the Ix.
 This explains why in the previous book everyone disappeared in battle near the end.
-After that he Gadzooks sending a distress beacon to other worlds for a request for help.
-The beacon apparently resonated with David in Co:pern:ica and the abnormal sleeping patterns David was having in the beginning of the book was really a response to the Ix tracking the beacon to Co:pern:ica and trying to get in via David.
+After that, Gadzooks sent a distress beacon to other worlds as a request for help.
+The beacon apparently resonated with David in Co:pern:ica, and David's abnormal sleeping patterns in the beginning of the book were really a response to the Ix tracking the beacon to Co:pern:ica and trying to get in via David.

 David also explains that there is a possibility that the Ix had a bigger ambition than to control the time nexus that they would use to unfreeze the battle.
 He explains that he believes that he is actually destined to go to the aid of those in the battle depicted in the tapestry and that is most likely why the Ix want him dead.

 Harlan then brings up an interesting point: Gwyneth actually wrote the name Gwilanna when writing herself back to life using the claw.
 The question is then raised of how Gwyneth would have known her name on the other world.
 They then figure out that the Ix actually gave her that information earlier while both were sharing information.

-As the conversation continues Rosa then shows up with two firebirds who have finally recovered the Tapestry.
-To the shock of everyone on the Ark the Tapestry is different then the one that David imagineered to replicate it.
-It is different in a sense that Gwyneth has apparently appeared on the Tapestry.
+As the conversation continues Rosa shows up with two Firebirds, who have finally recovered the Tapestry.
+To the shock of everyone on the Ark, the Tapestry is different to the one that David imagineered: Gwyneth has appeared on the real Tapestry.

-Then there is a shocking revelation.
-When Gwyneth wrote "I, Gwyneth, also known as Gwilanna, live..." on the boat the reason she didn't come back to life is because she never intended to come back to life in Co:pern:ica.
-Instead when she wrote herself to life she ended up surrendering herself to the time nexus and realigns it in the process.
-She referred to herself by her other name Gwilanna when she was writing herself back to life using the claw.
+They realize that when Gwyneth wrote "I, Gwyneth, also known as Gwilanna, live..." on the boat, she never intended to come back to life in Co:pern:ica.
+Instead when she wrote herself to life, she ended up surrendering herself to the time nexus and realigned it in the process.
 Since she referred to the name given to her parallel self on Earth, she was resurrected on Earth.
 If Gwyneth remained dead in the events of the Tapestry (which was the final battle in Dark Fire) the events of the Tapestry would be true.
-However this is not the case.
+However, this is not the case.
 Since she has brought herself back to life on Earth she has done so during the events of the Tapestry.
 David and Harlan reveal that this could completely change the events of the Tapestry if she were to be present while they occurred.